 In fact, learning to dress independently is an important skill that your child can start to tackle between 36 and 48 months old.
 Meeting challenges like pulling clothes off, opening large zippers, putting on shoes or buttoning and unbuttoning large buttons actually helps your child build many new skills.
-For example, he develops multiple different areas, like fine and gross motor skills when mastering necessary hand movements, or his memory when recalling steps and their order when putting clothes on and off.
-He also works on his attention span and learns through experience about shapes and colors, not to mention the self-awareness, the sense of achievement and the confidence that is built by learning to get dressed.
+For example, they develop multiple different areas, like fine and gross motor skills when mastering necessary hand movements, or their memory when recalling steps and their order when putting clothes on and off.
+They also work on their attention span and learn through experience about shapes and colors, not to mention the self-awareness, the sense of achievement, and the confidence that is built by learning to get dressed.

 Here are some tips for you to help your kid learn how to get dressed:

 - Be supportive and acknowledge progress.
 If you make getting dressed a positive experience, your child will be more likely to cooperate with you.